 Availability of contracted and Self-Provided Ancillary Services and RUC Capacity shall be verified by the CAISO by unannounced testing of Generating Units, Loads and System Resources, by auditing of response to CAISO Dispatch Instructions, and by analysis of the appropriate Meter Data, or Interchange Schedules.
 The CAISO may test the capability of any Generating Unit, System Unit, System Resource, external import of a System Resource, Participating Load, or reactive device providing Ancillary Services or RUC Capacity.
 Participating Generators, owners or operators of Participating Loads, operators of System Units or System Resources, owners or operators of reactive devices and Scheduling Coordinators shall notify the CAISO immediately whenever they become aware that an Ancillary Service or RUC Capacity is not available in any way.
-All Participating Generators, owners or operators of Loads, operators of System Units or System Resources and owners or operators of reactive devices shall check, monitor and/or test their system and related equipment routinely to assure availability of the committed Ancillary Services and RUC Capacity.
+All Participating Generators, owners or operators of Participating Loads, operators of System Units or System Resources and owners or operators of reactive devices shall check, monitor and/or test their system and related equipment routinely to assure availability of the committed Ancillary Services and RUC Capacity.
 These requirements apply to Ancillary Services whether the Ancillary Services are contracted or self-provided.
 For a duration specified by the CAISO, the CAISO may suspend the technical eligibility certificate of a Scheduling Coordinator for a Generating Unit, System Unit, Load or System Resource, which repeatedly fails to perform.
 The CAISO shall develop measures to discourage repeated non-performance on the part of both bidders and self-providers.

-* * *
+Further, all of these requirements apply at the configuration level to Multi-Stage Generating Resources. * * *

-8.9.2 Compliance Testing for Regulation.
+8.9.2 Compliance Testing for Regulation

 The CAISO may test the capability of any Generating Unit or System Resource providing Regulation by using the CAISO EMS to move that Generating Unit’s or System Resource’s output over the full range of its Regulation capacity within a ten-minute period.

-8.9.3 Compliance Testing for Non-Spinning Reserve.
+For a Multi-Stage Generating Resource the full range of Regulation capacity is evaluated at the applicable configuration.8.9.3 Compliance Testing for Non-Spinning Reserve.

 8.9.3.1 Compliance Testing of a Generating Unit, System Unit or System Resource.

 The CAISO may test the Non-Spinning Reserve capability of a Generating Unit, System Unit or an external import of a System Resource by issuing unannounced Dispatch Instructions requiring the Generating Unit or System Unit to come on line and ramp up or, in the case of a System Resource, to affirmatively respond to Real-Time interchange schedule adjustment; all in accordance with the Scheduling Coordinator’s Bid.
 Such tests may not necessarily occur on the hour.
 The CAISO shall measure the response of the Generating Unit, System Unit or external import of a System Resource to determine compliance with its stated capabilities.
+For a Multi-Stage Generating Resource the full range of Non-Spinning capacity is evaluated at the applicable configuration.

 * * *

-8.9.6 Compliance Testing for RUC Capacity.
+8.9.6 Compliance Testing for RUC Capacity

 The CAISO may test the capability of a Generating Unit, System Unit or an external import of a System Resource to provide RUC Capacity by issuing unannounced Dispatch Instructions requiring the Generating Unit or System Unit to come on line and ramp up or, in the case of a System Resource, to affirmatively respond to a Real-Time Interchange Schedule adjustment; all in accordance with the Scheduling Coordinator’s Bid.
 Such tests may not necessarily occur on the hour.
 The CAISO shall measure the response of the Generating Unit, System Unit or external import of a System Resource to determine compliance with its stated capabilities.
+For a Multi-Stage Generating Resource the full range of RUC Capacity is evaluated at the applicable configuration.

 * * *